 Look at the space you have available and decide on the herbs you are most likely to use.
 If you have just a few pots on a sunny patio, your choice of herbs will differ from someone planning a larger herb garden.

 Some of the easiest herbs to grow include rosemary, thyme, sage, chives, and basil.
 Our guides on how to grow thyme and how to grow basil are a great place to start if you want to include two of the best culinary herbs around.

 How do I make an outdoor herb garden?

 If you have the space, do things on a larger scale with a separate herb garden, or by mixing in herbs with flowers and vegetables in the beds and garden borders.

 Try planting a good herb selection among herbaceous plants in a mixed border.
-Tall architectural herbs like fennel work well at the back, while thyme, chives and parsley are best at the front of a border.
+Tall architectural herbs like fennel work well at the back, while thyme, chives, and parsley are best at the front of a border.
 Herbs like rosemary and bay can be clipped to add structure.

-If you want to create a separate herb garden first draw up a plan.
+If you want to create a separate herb garden, first draw up a plan.
 Remember herbs should always be planted near a garden path so they are easy to pick.
 You may like a natural design or something more formally laid out.
 Think about using small clipped box plants to create the structure if you want to go for a geometric design.